claint76/inivation-docs/Hardware user guides/User_guide_-_eDVS_and_PushBot.md

 #### Step 7 - Executing

 After the programming and verification has ended, restart the device by simply re-plugging the USB cable.
+Everything is working properly if you see the LED blinking on the back of the PCB board.
 Note: at the end of the process you might see a message "Operation Failed. (activating flash bank)", this is normal, and the programming has taken effect.